gitReiko/snowballing_kingdoms_mod/README.md

 Belarusian, English

-There is a template for translation in the mod.
-You can translate the mod into another language.
-I can add your translation to the mod or you can make your own separate mod with translation.
+Translation template is available inside the mod.
+You can translate mod into another language.
+I can add your translation into this mod or you can make your own separate mod with translation.

 ## What is it?